-A growth mindset is an outlook toward life – success and failure.
-It is an approach toward life in which individuals believe their talents, abilities, and intelligence can be developed further.
+A growth mindset is an outlook towards life – success, and failure.
+It is an approach towards life in which individuals believe their talents, abilities, and intelligence can be developed further.
 People with a growth mindset seek opportunities to learn, enhance existing skills, and gain new skills/knowledge.

 Besides, they believe that hard work and not luck or chance will take them far in life.
-However, it’s not just about believing but also the gestalts of your beliefs and actions that make a growth mindset work.
-The definition of a growth mindset was given by Dr. Carol Dweck in her book Mindset: The New Psychology of Success.
+However, it’s not just about believing but also the gestalt of your beliefs and actions that make a growth mindset work.
+Dr. Carol Dweck gave the definition of a growth mindset in her book Mindset: The New Psychology of Success.

 How to Develop a Growth Mindset?

-Helping students or basically anyone to develop a growth mindset is a deliberate effort from teachers, family, employers, and even your own self.
+Helping students or anyone in that case, to develop a growth mindset is a deliberate effort from teachers, family, employers, and even your own self.
 But many methods can be easily integrated into existing practices.
 The following tips can help educators develop a growth mindset in their students.

 Why are tests important for learning?

-Now, as we move into the part where we discuss why timed tests are good and how they help to develop a growth mindset.
+Now, moving forward to the part where we discuss why timed tests are good and how they help to develop a growth mindset.
 There will be different perspectives to it, one who believes tests/assessments are a good way to learn anything and improve one’s knowledge.
 Another, is who thinks timed tests are nothing but a way to demotivate students and not develop their growth mindset, create a fixed mindset and it starts from an early age.

 However, timed tests are a great way to learn and develop a growth mindset, especially if taken in a good and positive spirit.
-Right here we are just going to touch upon why timed tests are good and can you develop a growth mindset through them.
 Timed tests are exams/assessments that students have to complete in a limited given time.
 So, for students, it sort of becomes a race against time which causes anxiety, nervousness, and a lot of things.